Operational clarity for daily work

 The Technician's Toolkit

-Professionals are recognized by their tools.
-The hotel maintenance technician carries a "battle kit" that solves 80% of tasks without returning to the workshop.
+You can spot a professional by their tools.
+A good maintenance technician carries a kit that handles 80% of jobs without a single trip back to the workshop.

 Basic Kit (always on person)